jmateocarbon/google-twitter-webscrapper/README.md

 https://www.linkedin.com/in/johnmatthewcarbon/

 ## Improvements
 This pretty much barebones and for fun.
-I planning to implement the new libraries to fix deprecation issue.
+I'm planning to implement the new libraries to fix deprecation issue.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->